AAA Food Handler

 Yes.
 Once you’re a Certified Food Protection Manager (CFPM), you’re qualified to coach new staff on safety practices like hand hygiene, sanitization, cold storage, and allergen prevention—all of which are essential in Virginia kitchens.

 AAA Food Handler’s exam is accredited by the ANAB and follows standards set by the Conference for Food Protection (CFP).
-These credentials make it the preferred certification choice for brands like Chick-fil-A, Dunkin’, and Marriott.
+This makes it the preferred certification choice for brands like Chick-fil-A, Dunkin’, and Marriott.

 Yes.
 The Virginia Food Manager Certification is valid throughout the state and stays with you regardless of where you work, as long as it was issued through a program accredited by the ANAB.